Key Facts

 All-Time Air Bases Used List

-In addition to the main bases, here are also a number of smaller airfields around the country which are sometimes used by the Air Force.
+In addition to the main bases, some older bases have been closed and there are also a number of smaller airports and airfields around the country which are sometimes used by the Air Force.

 Military Air Bases Listing – to be added.